 - In case the tourist brings a dispute before the Disputes Committee, this committee shall not accept this dispute until the tourist has deposited any (remaining) amount of money that he may owe in a bank account held by the Disputes Committee.
 The tourist shall be obliged to pay this amount into an account to be designated by the Disputes Committee within one month.
 In case the tourist does not do so in time, then it shall be assumed that he is not willing to submit to the judgment of the Disputes Committee.

-- Handling a dispute shall be contingent on the payment of a remuneration.
+- Handling a dispute shall be contingent on the payment of remuneration.

 Article 14: Performance bond

-- RECRON shall take upon itself the obligations of any RECRON member vis-à-vis a tourist, that has been enforced upon such member by the Disputes Committee as a binding opinion on the basis of the terms and conditions agreed upon between RECRON and the Stichting Geschillencommissie voor Consumentenzaken (Disputes Committee for Consumers’ Interests Association) in the event that the entrepreneur concerned has not fulfilled these obligations within the period of time laid down in the binding opinion.
+- RECRON shall take upon itself the obligations of any RECRON member vis-à-vis a tourist, that has been enforced upon such member by the Disputes Committee as a binding opinion based on the terms and conditions agreed upon between RECRON and the Stichting Geschillencommissie Voor Consumentenzaken (Disputes Committee for Consumers’ Interests Association) if the entrepreneur concerned has not fulfilled these obligations within the period laid down in the binding opinion.

 - For the performance bond to be applicable, the tourist must invoke its application in writing in a letter addressed to RECRON.

 Alterations to and changes of the RECRON terms and conditions may only be made in consultation with the consumers’ organizations, in this matter represented by the ANWB (Royal Dutch Touring Club) and the Consumentenbond (Netherlands Consumers’ Organisation).Asociación de Consumidores (Organización Holandesa de Consumidores.